 - the Vice President for State Government Affairs;

-- the Senior Vice President for External Affairs; and
+- the Senior Vice President for Government Affairs; and

-- an Assistant General Counsel in the Altria Client Services (ALCS) Law Department.
+- a Senior Assistant General Counsel in the Altria Client Services (ALCS) Law Department.

 Contributions over $25,000 require the written approval of Altria’s General Counsel or his or her designee.